 Conclusion

-the landscape of intelligence theories extends far beyond the traditional IQ tests.
+The landscape of intelligence theories extends far beyond the traditional IQ tests.
 From Spearman's g factor to Gardner's multiple intelligences and Sternberg's triarchic theory, each perspective offers unique insights into how students learn and process information.
 By understanding these different theories, educators can gain a more comprehensive understanding of their students' strengths and weaknesses and tailor their instruction accordingly.

 Ultimately, the goal of education is to help students reach their full potential.
 By embracing a broader definition of intelligence and recognising the diverse talents and abilities of their students, teachers can create a more inclusive and engaging learning environment where all students can thrive.
-It requires a move away from standardised assessments toward more complete evaluations that capture the multifaceted nature of intelligence and promote personalized learning experiences.
+It requires a move away from standardised assessments towards more complete evaluations that capture the multifaceted nature of intelligence and promote personalised learning experiences.

 Further Reading